 Perhaps most notably, the mesmerizing Verdon Gorge markedly separates itself from similar features around the world.
 This holds true due to the fact that it not only boasts great beauty, but it also represents a comparatively long example of its type of feature.

 This occurs as a consequence of the fact that this magnificent site boasts an overall length that measures about 15.5 m (25 km).
 Astoundingly, in places the gorgeous canyon also displays an incredibly impressive maximum depth, measured at roughly 2,300 ft (700 m).

 Its own geological structure additionally aids in the coloring of the water that flows through it, though.
 That’s because the walls along its length primarily consist of the relatively soft mineral limestone.
 The slow erosion of these serves to enhance the natural color.

 Yet not all of the natural wonders of the truly breathtaking Verdon Gorge originate within its boundaries, however.
 That’s because the gorgeous river which flows through the location originates high in the Trois Eveches mountain range, itself a remarkably beautiful site.

 Also, the magnificent work of Nature holds yet another attraction for visitors.
 At its end, this remarkable example of the beauty of Nature flows into a man-made lake.
 This addition to the work of Nature sits near the French community of Sainte-Croix-du-Verdon.

 Verdon Gorge Formation, History, and Uses

-Also, rock-climbers are drawn to the more than 1,500 routes the astounding walls of the Verdon Gorge offer to the adventurous.
+To no great surprise, though, the nature of the awesome canyon also presents one more feature to attract visitors.
+Each year, vast numbers of rock-climbers are drawn to the more than 1,500 routes the astounding walls of the Verdon Gorge offer to the adventurous.